jpaulm/drawfbp/README.md

 Tool for Creating and Exploring Flow-Based Programming Diagram Hierarchies

 #### Latest release is 2.15.5.
 This jar file is now available and can be obtained by looking in Releases.
-This release will shortly be available on Maven.
+This release will shortly be available on Maven (should be dated Nov.
+24, 2018).
 Download the .jar file from Releases (or Maven shortly), and execute using Java Platform SE binary.

 Description
 -----------